The Human-Animal Bond has never been stronger!

 Shaking often occurs during thunderstorms or loud noises such as fireworks.
 Unusual pacing is just that; unusual and certainly a sign of discomfort or distress.
 If your dog is not in pain requiring a vet visit, calming aids can be employed.
 You may consider CBD or other organic supplements.
 Visit our Pet Store for 3 highly recommended, USA-based pet CBD companies, along with Pet Wellbeing for “Stress Gold” (liquid drops) in our Pet Wellness section @ www.doolittlesdoghouse.com/shop/

 For the “disappearing” dog, consider the triggers that are sending him for cover and remove them.
-This happens when you prepare to leave the home and your dog knows what those I’m-about-to-leave signals mean.
+This happens when you prepare to leave the home and your dog knows what those signals mean.
 You might stuff a Kong toy with treats and provide them for your dog’s entertainment while you are away.
 A Kong can be stuffed with peanut butter or Cheese Whiz and frozen for longer-lasting enjoyment.

 (6).
 Sudden indoor accidents: if your litterbox-trained cat starts missing the mark, she could be stressed by something.
 You may add another litterbox as you identify the source of her stress (is it a loud noise or a new cat member sharing the same litterbox)?
-Rule of thumb is 1 litterbox per cat and a spare for good measure.
+Rule of thumb is one litterbox per cat and a spare for good measure.

 (8).
 Loss of appetite: this happens for a myriad of reasons; stress is one, yet more likely a medical condition that needs a vet’s attention if the hunger strike continues for several days.
 It’s possible your companion simply needs a change of diet.
-Dogs eat less in the summer months, so do not panic if rising temperatures prompt slightly-reduced consumption.
+Dogs eat less in the summer months, so don’t panic if rising temperatures prompt slightly-reduced consumption.

 In order to prepare properly your pets for alone time, some simple techniques to consider: